 Because this commandment is so clear in its condemnation of idols and images, the Roman church has removed it from their listing of the Ten Commandments in all their catechisms.
 In order to make up for the missing commandment, they have split the Tenth Commandment into two commandments.
-Although they have officially removed the Second Commandment from their catechisms because they cannot justify their unlawful use of idols and images, the full text of the Second Commandment remains in their approved Bibles as a testimony against their idolatry.
+Although they have officially removed the Second Commandment from their catechisms, because they cannot justify their unlawful use of idols and images, the full text of the Second Commandment remains in their approved Bibles as a testimony against their idolatry.

 The Second Commandment makes it absolutely clear that God abhors the use of idols and images of any kind by His people.
 Yet the churches of professing Christianity are filled with idols, images and pictures.
-No church can justify the use of idols and images in its worship when God has strictly forbidden this practice.
+But no church, however great it may be in the world, can justify the use of idols and images in its worship when God has strictly forbidden this practice.
 God the Father and Jesus Christ cannot be worshiped through idols or images.
 Nor will God tolerate the use of images to worship and venerate other persons or beings.
 The worship of Mary and the veneration of the apostles and other saints has no place in true Christianity.
 All such worship is strictly forbidden by the Second Commandment.
 It is blatant idolatry to venerate any person or being in addition to or in place of God.
-The apostle Paul warned the believers of his day that those who took part in idolatry would suffer the judgment of God, as did the Israelites of old who committed this sin: "Neither be idolaters, as were some of them; as it is written, 'The people sat down to eat and to drink, and rose up to play.'
+The apostle Paul warned the believers of his day that those who take part in idolatry will suffer the judgment of God, as did the Israelites of old who committed this sin.
+Paul wrote to the believers at Corinth, who were being tempted to return to their former idolatry, as Israel had returned to the idolatry of Egypt: "Neither be idolaters, as were some of them; as it is written, 'The people sat down to eat and to drink, and rose up to play.'
 Neither should we commit sexual immorality, as some of them committed, and twenty-three thousand were destroyed in one day.
 Neither should we tempt Christ, as some of them also tempted Him, and were killed by serpents....Therefore, my beloved, flee from idolatry" (I Cor.
 10:7-9, 14).